SPF Record Syntax: Structure and Components

 An SPF record is a type of DNS record that lists all the IPs permitted to send an email using a specific domain.
 If any server outside the list tries to send an email using that domain, it’ll be marked as unauthorized and rejected by a recipient’s mailbox.

 Thus, organizations must create SPF records for cybersecurity.

 SPF records contain instructions telling receiving servers how to validate emails from your domain and what to do when authentication fails.
-Each instruction is represented by a certain component.
+A specific component represents each instruction.

 Let’s break down each element using some SPF record examples.
 Here’s what basic SPF record syntax looks like:

 The above example indicates the record type, lists approved IP addresses and included an authorized third-party.
 It also tells receiving servers how to handle non-compliant emails.
 Here’s how each element of the SPF record does this: